spectrocloud/librarium/docs/docs-content/clusters/edge/edge-native-lifecycle.md

    hosts.
 The Edge hosts are then shipped to edge sites.

 4. **On-site deployment**.
 Airgapped Edge hosts do not have a connection to Palette and therefore does not require registration.
-Site operator powers on the Edge host, which will boot up and serve the local UI and the Edge Management API instead of to the registration screen.
+Site operator powers on the Edge host, which will boot up and serve Local UI and the Edge Management API instead of to the registration screen.
 The field technician also applies site-specific properties such as static IP address, network proxy, and SSL certificates with site user data or Palette Terminal User Interface (TUI).
 For more information, refer to [Access Local UI](./local-ui/host-management/access-console.md).

 5. **Cluster formation**.
-If the Edge host is installed with a content bundle and cluster definition, the field technician can power on the Edge host and create a cluster using the local UI.
+If the Edge host is installed with a content bundle and cluster definition, the field technician can power on the Edge host and create a cluster using Local UI.
 For more information, refer to [Create a Cluster with Local UI](./local-ui/cluster-management/create-cluster.md).

-   If the Edge host is missing either the content bundle or the cluster definition, you can still build a content bundle or export the cluster definition and upload them to the Edge host through the local UI.
+   If the Edge host is missing either the content bundle or the cluster definition, you can still build a content bundle or export the cluster definition and upload them to the Edge host through Local UI.
 For more information, refer to [Upload Content Bundle](./local-ui/cluster-management/upload-content-bundle.md).
 If the Edge host is configured to pull images from a private external registry, then cluster formation does not require a content bundle, but it will still require a cluster definition.
 For more information about using